e2image

 RAW IMAGE FILES

-The -r option will create a raw image file instead of a normal image
+The -r option will create a raw image file, which differs from a normal

 maintainer as part of bug reports to e2fsprogs.
 When used in this ca-